Kailh Berry vs. Jerrzi Salt Ice

 Overview

 When it comes to mechanical keyboard switches, the Kailh Berry and the Jerrzi Salt Ice both offer unique characteristics that cater to different preferences.
-The Kailh Berry, a linear switch, is known for its hefty typing experience with a springy feel and a chalk-like texture, resulting in a deep sound profile categorized as ['Textured', 'Low-pitched', 'Bassy'].
+The Kailh Berry, a linear switch, is known for its hefty typing experience with a springy feel and a chalk-like texture, resulting in a deep sound profile characterized by a textured, low-pitched, and bassy quality.
 On the other hand, the Jerrzi Salt Ice, also a linear switch, stands out for its exceptionally bright and clacky characteristics, along with a light touch that provides vibrant feedback and effortless actuation, making it an ideal choice for users seeking an energetic and responsive typing experience.
-However, let's dive in a bit deeper beyond generalities so you can best decide on the best switch for you.
+However, let's dive a bit deeper beyond generalities so you can best decide on the right switch for you.

 By the numbers